sergioabz/final_project_bootcamp/README.md

 - Modified question: Model highest earnings.
 I try to model subscribres instead.

-- The data set does not have sufficient information as regards earnings that can be used to model earnings.
+- The data set does not have sufficient information (granularity) as regards earnings that can be used to model earnings.

+- It is worth to keep analyzing models and columns that can be predicted with accuracy given the present data.

 ### Running the Project